mmbman/Katagiri/jewel-mirror-awareness.md

 Guiding rules.

 The Buddha gave us the teaching of his life.
-Demonstrating this Shore where we are now and demonstrating the other shore where we Should be.
+Demonstrating this shore where we are now and demonstrating the other shore where we should be.
 It is the other shore because we are always moving toward the future; everyone has a destination.
 Where there is a destination then there is a way to get there.

-One way is a philosophical way of teaching: structure of this shore and the other shore, philosophical and psychological Structure of teaching.
+One way is a philosophical way of teaching: structure of this shore and the other shore, philosophical and psychological structure of teaching.
 The other way is a practical way of teaching.
 This means to put the teaching into practice.
 This means a way to get to the destination.

 So the Buddha says, there is the other shore.
 And he teaches the Four Noble Truths and the Eightfold Noble Path.
 So he teaches the structure of the human world, including the other shore, and demonstrates very clearly how to get there.